 The application segment is classified into asset management, project management, risk management, schedule management, supply chain management, and others.
 The project management segment is expected to have a significant market share among applications.
 Several companies adopt the project management application for each phase of the construction, such as pre-construction, construction-stage, and post-construction.
 It helps the company boost its productivity and efficiency by automating the building processes, such as proposal management, planning and designing, sourcing and contract management, and virtual design and construction.

-Cloud deployment provides more cost-effective deployment method to the construction companies.
-Its scalability and quick adaptability feature makes it prominent for large and heavy building projects.
+Cloud deployment provides a more cost-effective deployment method for construction companies.
+Its scalability and quick adaptability feature make it prominent for large and heavy building projects.
 Also, AI applications are now deployed in private clouds to address privacy and security issues.
 Thus, cloud deployment is expected to lead among deployment types for AI applications in the industry.

 In large enterprises and heavy building sites, tracking the processes is quite challenging.
 AI-powered solutions and services help to manage task scheduling and reallocation, and other project planning related tasks.
 Substantial infrastructures such as ports, dams, bridges, roads, coastal engineering, transportation, waterways, and energy infrastructure are adopting the AI solutions since it helps to measure productivity on the job sites while promising project managers a competitive edge with smart visualized data.
 Also, risk management is ensured with the help of predictive maintenance using AI.
 Thus, heavy construction is expected to lead among other industry types.